ibexa/documentation-developer/docs/content_management/taxonomy/taxonomy.md

 * `category_identifier` of `ezstring` type and required.
 * `parent_category` of `ibexa_taxonomy_entry` type and not required.
 In its Taxonomy drop-down menu, select Content categories (or `taxonomy.content_categories` if no translation has been provided).

-Finish taxonomy set-up by creating a new Content category named Root with identifier `content_categories_root` under the previously created container folder named Content categories.
+Finish taxonomy setup by creating a new Content category named Root with identifier `content_categories_root` under the previously created container folder named Content categories.

 To use this new taxonomy, add an `ibexa_taxonomy_entry_assignement` Field to a Content Type and select Content categories (or `taxonomy.content_categories`) in its Taxonomy drop-down setting.